 We are often hard on Thomas.
 Yes, he demanded to have this personal moment with Jesus.
 He demanded to see Him, to touch the nail marks.
 He desired to look upon the One Who once bled for Him.
 He desired to reach his hands out and put his finger where the nails once were.
 He needed to have this personal encounter.
 Yes, he doubted.
 Yes, he needed some evidence.
 Most of all, He needed to encounter the risen Jesus Christ.
 He needed it to be personal.
 Remember, once this happened he immediately exclaimed, “My Lord and my God!”
 Today, seek out that personal encounter with Jesus.
 Ask Him to reveal Himself to you in a new way.
 As you reach out and grasp a hold of Jesus, may you exclaim, “My Lord and my God!”

 In Acts 22, we read of the encounter Paul has with Jesus.
 What an awesome moment that changed so much not only in Paul’s life, but to spark a great work of ministry that continues even today.
-When Paul, then Saul, encounters Jesus, he asks two questions.
+When Paul, also known as Saul, encounters Jesus, he asks two questions.
 The first is who are you.
 His eyes are blinded.
 He hears someone.
 He asks, “Who are you?” to know who is speaking.
 Once he knows it is Jesus Christ, once he has this encounter with Jesus, he asks, “What shall I do?” now.

 I pray you have encountered Jesus in your life, that you have had the eye opening moment just like Saul did that day Jesus met him where he was at in life, and forever changed everything.
 This encounter reminds me of Isaiah’s call, when he is before the Lord with unclean lips.
 His lips are made clean and then the Lord asks who will go, and he answers, “Here I am.”
 Isaiah encounters the Lord and he then is ready for action—action for the Lord.